firefly-oss/lib-common-client/docs/SOAP_CLIENT_GUIDE.md

 ## Overview

 The Firefly SOAP Client provides a modern, reactive API for consuming SOAP/WSDL web services with best-in-class developer experience.
-It wraps traditional JAX-WS and Apache CXF functionality in a fluent, type-safe interface that integrates seamlessly with the rest of the ServiceClient framework.
+It wraps traditional JAX-WS and Apache CXF functionality in a fluent, type-safe `SoapClient` interface that provides natural SOAP operation invocation.

+**Key Design**: The `SoapClient` interface extends `ServiceClient` and provides SOAP-specific methods like `invoke()`, `invokeAsync()`, and `getOperations()` for natural SOAP service interaction.

 ## Key Features